chingc/DJBuy/README.md

 ## Installation

 1. Create a new browser bookmark.
 You may call it whatever you like.
-2. Copy and paste the code found [here][2] as the URL of the bookmark.
+2. Copy and paste the code found [here][download] as the URL of the bookmark.

 ## Usage